 At Frontier Eye Care, we utilize technology that can detect early signs of macular degeneration before symptoms occur.
 If we detect early signs of AMD (such as drusen deposits) during your retinal eye exam, we will then scan your maculas with “optical coherence tomography” (OCT).
 The OCT scan takes just a couple of minutes.
 OCT is an optical scan, and is completely painless.
 But it can give us information similar to an ultrasound or MRI to see beneath your maculas and rule out early signs of wet macular degeneration.

 PHOTO OF OCT.
-CAPTION: If Dr. Hodgson detects early signs of ARM, such as a defect in your central vision, he may perform a scan of your macula called optical coherence tomography (OCT).
+CAPTION: If Dr. Alden detects early signs of ARM, such as a defect in your central vision, she may perform a scan of your macula called optical coherence tomography (OCT).
 This test can help rule out swelling or bleeding of the macula if your AMD has progressed to the wet form.

 What Causes Macular Degeneration?